Tickets & Ways to Pay

 We’ll make sure that information regarding the services we provide is kept up to date and continuously made available to other train companies and station operators – including information regarding delays, diversions or other events that may impact your journey.

-If you require live train running information on the day of travel then please speak to a member of station staff, use the Southeastern app, follow us on Twitter @Se_Railway or use our journey planner.
-Our passengers can also contact us on WhatsApp 07866 002 690.
+If you require live train running information on the day of travel then please speak to a member of station staff, use the Southeastern app, follow us on X @Se_Railway or use our journey planner.
+Our customers can also contact us on WhatsApp 07866 002 690.

 At our larger stations we will have leaflets and posters available regarding our services and those of other train operators who serve the station.
 These will be placed at varying heights accessible to you.
 We also provide posters on our stations, which give you information about local services and transport available from that station, as well as indicating the nearest staffed station if required.

-You can find Help Points at all of our stations where you can speak directly to an operator who can make arrangements to assist you.
+You can find Help Points labelled “Assistance Points” at all of our stations where you can speak directly to an operator who can make arrangements to assist you.
+Use the Assistance Button to contact a member of the team.

 Information regarding all national train services is also available by contacting National Rail Enquiries: